primiano/perfetto-docs/docs/design-docs/api-and-abi.md

 * Don't remove IPC methods from the service.
 * Assume that fields added later to existing methods might be absent.
-* For newer Producer/Consumer behaviors, advertise those behaviors through feature flags when conneting to the service.
+* For newer Producer/Consumer behaviors, advertise those behaviors through feature flags when connecting to the service.
 Good examples of this are the `will_notify_on_stop` or `handles_incremental_state_clear` flags in [data_source_descriptor.proto]